itornaza/sdc-traffic-signs/writeup.md

 | .717                  | No passing                                    |
 | .998                  | General caution								|

 For the forth image the softmax probability is 0.717 which is far less than the other four.
-This is because the image capture is possibly more blur than the others and contain less information about the car shapes.
+In  addition to the previously mentioned reasons, this is because the image capture is possibly more blur than the others and contain less information about the car shapes.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?